iamsomraj/SHARE-IT-social-media-application/README.md

 - `PROD_API` : For production API
 - `NODE_ENV` : For Node environment ( production / development / test )

-Create these environment variables, save them in Coding Pillow Editor root folder.
+Create these environment variables, save them in root folder.
 File name can be `.env`.

 - `.env` file for server (.env) -